cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 ~~They have the same issue of audio positioning being incorrect~~ **only in MHRise now**.

-DMC5 has some issues with some incorrect UI elements.
+~~DMC5 has some issues with some incorrect UI elements.~~ Fixed in a recent update.

 ## Gameplay
 RE2 and RE3: